What is a CHR VBA Function?

-Observe that the result is printed in cell C2.
+Observe the result printed in cell C2.
 The code snippet we wrote in the step Step 3 is responsible for reading the input from cell A2, running the Chr function on it and printing the value in cell C2 as shown below.

 Here, the input is entered as 65 and the output received is A. So, Chr (65) = A.

-Step 6: Try changing the input in cell A2 and observe that you get respective output in the cell C2 as shown below.
+Step 6: Try changing the input in cell A2 and observe that you get the respective output in the cell C2 as shown below.